-The fungus is an organism that thrives in many different types of environments.
+Fungus is an organism that thrives in many different types of environments.
 You’ll find them in the air, soil, and water.
 Fungi also live in plants and even in the human body.
+When it comes to the human body, it’s handy to know what kind of antifungal herbs are available to you.

 Even though only about half of them are harmful, the ones that are can lead to major problems.
 When a harmful fungus spore lands on your skin — or you inhale one — it could cause a fungal infection.